“Are there any resources on using Microsoft Teams for Project Management?”

 By utilizing the Teams tab, you could create a team for each customer, then create channels within those teams for each of the three projects you need to oversee.
 Then, it’s a simple matter of adding the relevant people and/or resources from your staff to each of these teams and channels (as easy as a few clicks of the mouse)!

 Microsoft Teams integrates with Outlook to help project managers keep track of all project deadlines efficiently.

 Deadlines are, of course, vitally important to those Project Managers and project management professionals, but, lucky for you, Microsoft Teams allows you and your team the ability to share an Outlook group calendar within the Teams platform.
 Check out this guide on how to add a group calendar to Teams.
 Once you’ve done so, every member of the team will be able to see their personal Outlook calendar (in blue) and the group calendar (in green) in one convenient place.

-If your team is also using Microsoft Planner to help organize your projects, that can also be integrated into your Teams platform, giving you another efficient way to keep track of tasks for each project and its corresponding deadlines.
+Suppose your team is also using Microsoft Planner to help organize your projects.
+In that case, that can also be integrated into your Teams platform, giving you another efficient way to keep track of tasks for each project and its corresponding deadlines.

 To integrate Microsoft Planner, follow these four simple & easy steps: